 If your luggage is a fashion statement, then style, material, design, color, and so forth are personal choices.
 If you want to be sure a bag is waterproof, won’t show minor dirt or scratches, and will hold up over time, however, the material matters.
 Look for manufacturer statements about water resistance, material that shrugs off dust and grime, or, with hard surface luggage, scratch-resistance.
 Thick leather luggage often looks better with age and use; other materials look old and worn out, so pay attention to the material.

-- These are the best cheap luggage deals for September 2020
+- These are the best makeup deals to shop for December 2020